AILucifer99/Amazon-Web-Scrapper/README.md

 Code writen for `https://amazon.com/` accordingly.

 ## Usage of the Repository
-First, Clone the repository using the command `git clone https://github.com/AILucifer99/Amazon-Web-Scrapper.git` Second, Change the working directory using the command `cd Amazon-Web-Scrapper` Thirdly, Run the command `pip install -r requirements.txt` Finally, In the command prompt type `python main.py` for performing the Web Scrapping.
+1. First, Clone the repository using the command `git clone https://github.com/AILucifer99/Amazon-Web-Scrapper.git`
+2. Second, Change the working directory using the command `cd Amazon-Web-Scrapper`
+3. Third, Run the command `pip install -r requirements.txt`
+4. Finally, In the command prompt type `python main.py` for performing the Web Scrapping.

 ## Configuration
 Just change the `root_url` variable inside the `utils` module